 The file folder to which the recordings are saved is shown at the top left of the window.
+You can set this default location in Settings > Configure This Computer.

 You can select a file type, as well as start and stop times, to use as filters.
 Once you've chosen your filters, click Search to refine the files shown in the table on the right.